no-chris/chord-symbol/CONTRIBUTING.md

 - anti-library bloat with `size-limit` monitoring
 - auto update of the demo site
 - auto update of Readme TOC and API documentation
-- up to date npm dependencies (optional)
-- no npm security issues (optional)

-The last two are optionals, meaning that pull requests will be accepted if the build fails on those steps, but on those steps only.

 # In practice